tfgg/yournextmep/_candidates/eu2014/green-scotland/alastair-whitelaw.md

 person: alastair-whitelaw
 region: scotland
 party: green-scotland
-title: Scotland - Scottish Green Party - Alastair Whitelaw
+title: Alastair Whitelaw is running for MEP in Scotland for the Scottish Green Party
 incumbent: false
 ---